bernatferragut/CCT/Introductions/AI Intro.md

 > How can an AI system see the world?

 **Learning objectives:**
-* Familiarity with AI thinking
+* Devlop familiarity with AI thinking
 * Identifying the different parts of training an AI :
 * from building a data set of examples to testing the AI

 ## 5 human senses
 > How do babies learn what forks are: 5 human senses